MzShaban/Devops-projects/Azure-Pipline-Java-Build-App/README.md

-## Azure Pipelines with Classic Editor using Docker Hub
+## Azure Pipelines with Classic Editor

-We are going to create a pipeLine in Azure Devops for  Java Web App, for sure we can use Azure repository for that which is provided in the Azure Devops organization , but i used here Docker as a repository.

 Azure Pipelines is a powerful continuous integration and delivery (CI/CD) platform provided by Microsoft Azure.
 The Classic Editor in Azure Pipelines allows you to define your build and release pipelines using a graphical interface.
 This guide will walk you through the steps to set up and configure Azure Pipelines using the Classic Editor.